Inhomogeneous 2D Navier--Stokes equations: Existence, uniqueness, stability, continuity in time and energy conservation of weak solutions: Introduction

 A lot of progress was also achieved in the case when the density is only bounded without any further regularity assumptions.
 One of the first results was shown by Danchin and Mucha in \cite{DanchinMucha2013}.
 This was later extended in \cite{PaicuZhangZhang2013} to the case $d=2$ and in \cite{ChenZhangZhao2016} to the case $d=3.$ There it is shown that for any positive $\rho_0\in L^\infty(\R^d)$ and $u_0 \in H^s(\R^d)$, $s>d/2-1,$ there is a unique strong solution, under the smallness of the velocity for $d=3$.
 In the case $d=3,$ the author of \cite{Zhang2020} managed to prove the global existence of a strong solution under the critical assumptions $\rho_0 \in L^\infty(\R^3)$ and if $u_0$ is suitably small in $\dot{B}^{1/2}_{2,1}(\R^3)$.
 In \cite{DanchinWang2023}, the global existence and uniqueness of strong solutions of \cref{eq:ins} is shown under the assumptions

 where $d=2,3$, and if $d=3$ a smallness condition on the velocity is necessary.
 Furthermore, the authors also showed the uniqueness of the solution constructed in \cite{Zhang2020}.
-In \cite{Danchin2024}, a result analogue to \cite{Zhang2020} is proved in the case $d=2.$
+In \cite{Danchin2024}, a result analogue to \cite{Zhang2020} is proved in the case $d=2$.
+Let us also mention that the solutions constructed in \cite{Zhang2020} and \cite{Danchin2024} have a unique $C^1$ flow.

-There has also been a lot of progress pertaining the global well-posedness of \cref{eq:ins} in the presence of vacuum.
+There has also been a lot of progress pertaining to the global well-posedness of \cref{eq:ins} in the presence of vacuum.
 In \cite{DanchinMucha2019}, the authors showed the local and global well-posedness of strong solutions provided that

+Here, $\Omega$ denotes either a bounded $C^2$-domain or the d-dimensional torus and $d=2,3.$ This was extended in \cite{PrangeTan2023} to the case $\Omega = \R^d.$ More precisely, the authors studied the existence and uniqueness of solutions under certain assumptions on the initial vacuum and it was assumed that $u_0 \in H^1(\R^d).$ One of the scenarios which was analyzed in \cite{PrangeTan2023} is the so-called density patch problem.
+Here it is assumed that the initial density $\rho_0$ is the indicator function of a sufficiently smooth domain $D.$ In \cite{HaoShaoWeiZhang2}, the density patch problem was solved under more general assumptions on $D$ and, in \cite{HaoShaoWeiZhang2024}, the same authors proved the existence of weak solutions in $\R^2$ under the very general assumptions